 The fire pit below was build by Mike Phillips ( a customer).
 First he ran a propane line to the fire pit area and then blocked his fire pit into shape.
 We use a FPPK (fire pit propane kit)

 and Gray Reflective Base Glass

 on top to add sparkle.
-Below you can see the placement of the thermo coupler and safety pilot light used for propane.
+Below you can see the placement of the thermocouple and safety pilot light used for propane.

 Below on the right side the controls were installed in the bricks.

 Here you see the controls, air mixer and thermocouple and pilot light lines under the base plate.
 You can use a larger (3/4", 1" lava) as a base under our 1/4" crushed lava as this will save you a few dollars.

 Now we pour on the crushed lava to keep the glass from sinking into the larger lava.
 Add some Starfire Base Glass.

 .
 On the left side you can see the gas connection which will soon be covered as well.
 On the right side the control cover will be covered as well.
 This propane pan burner

 was fitted with a remote control, radio frequency.

 Now that you're finished you're ready for FIRE!

 The carousal Propane fireplace below was installed with a dual battery operated 100,000 BTU propane electronic ignition system.
 Each capable of 100,000 BTU's of fire.
 The first pictures show what we had to work with and how it progressed.

 Burning wood and logs is just nasty and dirty!
 True story!

 Above you can see the soot that come out of the fireplace and and leaves your house smelling so carbon monoxide fresh!
 YUCK!
 Add a bit of lime stone.

 A few pieces of copper.
 Below you can see the sand bed and the ignition box we built.

 Below are the two vent we installed for the air mixers inside of the ignition systems

 .
 Now isn't that much better little feller?
 Modern times call for modern measures!
 I guess that's why we are Moderustic!

 The fire pit below was built by Scott Spector in Florida.
 He started with an FPPK 30 which includes a 30" base plate and a double 24" stainless steel ring.
 Here we go from the beginning.
 The propane line was run/ installed under the pavers.

 The colors that were used are, 1/2" Clear Base Glass, Black Magic in the center, Clear Diamonds, Cobalt Blue Topper, Clear Topper, Cobalt Blue Light Topper and our FPPK 30".
 That is our 30" propane burner.
 You can see the actual burner above burning before shipment and installation.

 We don't have any pictures of the fire pit burning at Scott's but he did tel us that when he fired it up again he would try to send us a few pictures.
 Thanks Scott.